Trojans, led by speedster Vladimir Morozov, aiming for top 5 finish.

 Trojans to race against SMU, Michigan, Florida, Purdue and Louisville on Friday and Saturday.

-Catherine Vogt, a former top-flight distance swimmer who has coached at both the collegiate and national levels, is in her sixth year as an assistant men's and women's swim coach at USC.
+Catherine Vogt, a former top-flight distance swimmer who has coached at both the collegiate and national levels, is in her sixth year as an assistant men's and women's swim coach at USC and is also one of the top open water coaches in the country, including at the national level.
 She came to Troy after three years as an assistant coach at her alma mater, North Carolina (2005-2008).

 In 2012, the distance-savvy Vogt helped USC repeat its third-place NCAA women's finish and its seventh-place NCAA men's finish.
 The women's squad featured 12 All-Americans, including two-time NCAA champion Katinka Hosszu (400y IM, 200y fly), who barely missed a third title in the 200y IM (taking second).
 Haley Anderson, one of Vogt's top distance swimmers, won her first career NCAA title in the 500y free in addition to a third in the 1500y free.
 The Trojan women also won seven Pac-12 titles, including two by Anderson in the 500y and 1650y free.
 The men's team featured six All-Americans, including Cristian Quintero, who was second in the 500y free.

-Vogt also coached at the 2012 London Olympics, serving as an assistant on the Tunisian swim staff, working with former Trojan Ous Mellouli.
+Vogt also coached at the 2012 London Olympics, serving as an assistant on the Tunisian swim staff, working with Mellouli.

 Mellouli won gold in the Marathon 10K and bronze in the 1500m free while Anderson also won a medal, taking silver in the Marathon 10K (seconds out first).
 Anderson earned her spot at the Olympics with a first-place finish at the FINA Olympic Marathon Swim Qualifier in Setubal, Portugal.